Planck 2013 results. I. Overview of products and scientific results: Introduction

 \section{Introduction}

 \allearlypapers

-The \Planck\ satellite\footnote{\Planck\ \emph{(http://www.esa.int/\Planck)} is a project of the European Space Agency -- ESA -- with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries: France and Italy) with contributions from NASA (USA), and telescope reflectors provided in a collaboration between ESA and a scientific consortium led and funded by Denmark.} \citep{tauber2010a, planck2011-1.1} was launched on 14 May 2009, and has been scanning the sky stably and continuously since 12 August 2009. \Planck\ carries a scientific payload consisting of an array of 74 detectors sensitive to a range of frequencies between $\sim$\,25 and $\sim1000\,$GHz, which scan the sky simultaneously and continuously with an angular resolution varying between $\sim$30 arcminutes at the lowest frequencies and $\sim$5\arcm\ at the highest.
-The array is arranged into two instruments.
-The detectors of the Low Frequency Instrument \citep[LFI;][]{Bersanelli2010, planck2011-1.4} are pseudo-correlation radiometers, covering three bands centred at 30, 44, and 70\,GHz.
-The detectors of the High Frequency Instrument \citep[HFI;][]{Lamarre2010, planck2011-1.5} are bolometers, covering six bands centred at 100, 143, 217, 353, 545 and $857\,$GHz.
-The design of \Planck\ allows it to image the whole sky twice per year, with an combination of sensitivity, angular resolution, and frequency coverage never before achieved.
-The \Planck\ satellite, its payload, and its performance as predicted at the time of launch, are described in 13 articles included in a special issue (Volume 520) of Astronomy \& Astrophysics.
+The \Planck\ satellite\footnote{\Planck\ (http://www.esa.int/\Planck) is a project of the European Space Agency (ESA) with instruments provided by two scientific consortia funded by ESA member states (in particular the lead countries, France and Italy) with contributions from NASA (USA), and telescope reflectors provided in a collaboration between ESA and a scientific consortium led and funded by Denmark.} \citep{tauber2010a, planck2011-1.1} was launched on 14 May 2009 and observed the sky stably and continuously from 12~August 2009 to 23~October 2013. \Planck's scientific payload comprised an array of 74~detectors sensitive to frequencies between 25 and 1000\,GHz, which scanned the sky with angular resolution between 33\arcm\ and 5\arcm.
+The detectors of the Low Frequency Instrument \citep[LFI;][]{Bersanelli2010, planck2011-1.4} are pseudo-correlation radiometers, covering bands centred at 30, 44, and 70\,GHz.
+The detectors of the High Frequency Instrument \citep[HFI;][]{Lamarre2010, planck2011-1.5} are bolometers, covering bands centred at 100, 143, 217, 353, 545, and $857\,$GHz. \Planck\ images the whole sky twice in one year, with a combination of sensitivity, angular resolution, and frequency coverage never before achieved. \Planck, its payload, and its performance as predicted at the time of launch are described in 13~papers included in a special issue of Astronomy \& Astrophysics (Volume 520).